 Academica Dade, LLC ("Academica"), an education service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual education services.
 The agreement calls for a fee on per student basis.
-The agreement is with City of Hialeah Educational Aacademy for a period of two years through June 30, 2016, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-The agreement was renewed through June 30, 2018 and is scheduled to be renewed for a term to coincide with the lease agreements.
-During the year ended June 30, 2018, the School incurred approximately \$371,000 in fees.
+The agreement is with City of Hialeah Educational Aacademy for a period of three years through June 30, 2021, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
+During the year ended June 30, 2020, the School incurred approximately \$419,000 in fees.